This article is inspired by the legacy of Bitcoin Pizza Day.

 It’s your call.

-Just understand that if you intend to convert your crypto back to cash later on, you’ll need to pay capital gains taxes if they’ve gone up in value.
 Also you will be required to pay income taxes from any money you’ve earned via sales or interest payments.

 Takeaways